gmngmstr/CSELv2/Modifications.md

 - Added password complexity option
 - Added CCC and SoCalCCCC logos and my information as a modifier/updater
 - Added notifications for gaining and loosing points
+- Added the creation of a link on the desktop pointing to the scoring report in the same location as the scoring engine
+- Added the installer for ssh when the sshd_config does not exists

 ## TODO
 - Add install updates frequency option